spatie/laravel-stripe-webhooks/README.md

 ],
 ```

-Unless something goes terribly wrong, the response to the webhook call will always be a `200` regardless of if you've defined a job that handles the request.
+Unless something goes terribly wrong, the response to the webhook call will always be a `200` regardless if you've defined a job that handles the request.
 Sending a `200` will prevent Stripe from retrying sending the events over and over again.

 ### All webhook requests will be logged